-(1) As of January 31, 2018, we had \$1.8 billion in principal amount of short-term notes outstanding under our commercial paper program, which had a weighted-average maturity of 30 days.

-(2) As of January 31, 2018, we had no borrowings outstanding under our 364-day credit agreement.

-(3) As of January 31, 2018, we had no borrowings outstanding under our multi-year revolving credit facility.

-(4) Enterprise Parent acts as guarantor of the consolidated debt obligations of Enterprise with the exception of the remaining debt obligations of TEPPCO Partners, L.P. ("TEPPCO").
-If we were to default on any of our guaranteed debt, Enterprise Parent would be responsible for full repayment of that obligation.
+- (1) As of September 30, 2018, we had \$2.71 billion in principal amount of short-term notes outstanding under our commercial paper program, which had a weighted-average maturity of 28 days. - (2) On September 12, 2018, we entered into a new 364-day revolving credit agreement, which replaced the 364-day revolving credit agreement referred to in the above table.
+Under the new 364-day revolving credit agreement, we may borrow up to \$2.0 billion (which may be increased by up to \$200 million to \$2.2 billion, at our election, subject to certain conditions) at a variable interest rate.
+Amounts borrowed under the new 364-day revolving credit agreement mature on September 11, 2019.
+As of September 30, 2018, we had no borrowings outstanding under the new 364-day revolving credit agreement. - (3) As of September 30, 2018, we had no borrowings outstanding under our multi-year revolving credit facility. - (4) Enterprise Parent acts as guarantor of the consolidated debt obligations of Enterprise with the exception of the remaining debt obligations of TEPPCO Partners, L.P. ("TEPPCO").
+If we were to default on any of our guaranteed debt, Enterprise Parent would be responsible for full repayment of that obligation. - (5) In August 2018, we used proceeds from the issuance of short-term notes under our commercial paper program to redeem all of the \$521.1 million outstanding principal amount of Enterprise's Junior Subordinated Notes A. - (6) The as adjusted amount reflects a \$6.4 million charge in August 2018 for the write-off of unamortized debt issuance costs in connection with the redemption of Enterprise's Junior Subordinated Notes A.

-(5) The closing of this offering is not conditioned on the closing of the concurrent subordinated notes offering, and the concurrent subordinated notes offering is not conditioned on the closing of this offering.